 A recent study says that bottled-up emotions can be one of the causes for aggression.
-Most common causes have been found to be alcohol abuse, depression, mood swings, frustration, pre-menstrual syndrome, stress and type A personality.
+Most common causes have been found to be alcohol abuse, depression, mood swings, frustration, pre-menstrual syndrome, and stress.

 Aggression can manifest in physical bad behavior or verbal abuse.
 Name calling, shouting, nasty remarks, beating are signs of aggressive behavior.

 Here are a few tips to control your aggresive behaviour:

 - To overcome aggressive behavior learn to control your temper.

 - Explore and analyse underlying feelings of hurt, anger or fear.